Philippine Internet Exchange: G-Net to Join PhIX

-Globe Telecom’s Internet Service Provider (ISP), G-Net, is in the process of joining the Philippine Internet eXchange.
+Globe Telecom’s ISP, G-Net, is in the process of joining the Philippine Internet eXchange.
 Globe Telecom is a member of the Ayala Group of companies.
 G-Net is one of its services.

 G-Net would be peering via an E1 connection.

 Tridel and Moscom Upgrades Bandwidth

 Member ISPs are seeing the benefit of exchanging local Internet traffic.
 Due to the increase in usage of the Philippine Internet eXchange service, Tridel Technologies upgraded its bandwidth to 512 kbit/s from a 64 kbit/s leased line.

 Meanwhile, Moscom Internet is in the process of upgrading its connection to E1.